 Immediately before serving, top the pudding with additional mini chocolate chips, whipped cream, and even a strawberry or two if desired.

 Looking for more Chocolate Chip Cookie Dough recipes?

 Try my Chocolate Chip Cookie Dough Overnight Oats, Chocolate Chip Cookie Dough Frozen Yogurt, and Chocolate Chip Cookie Dough Cupcakes.

 Cookie Dough Pudding

-Whisk in 1/4 cup brown sugar, vanilla, and butter until melted and smooth.
-Pour into individual serving dishes.
-Cover each dish with plastic wrap, lightly pressing down so it touches the surface of the pudding.
-Refrigerate until cold, about 2 hours.
+- Whisk in the remaining 1/4 cup brown sugar, vanilla extract, and butter until melted and smooth.
+Transfer to a bowl, cover with plastic wrap (lightly pressing down so it touches the surface of the pudding), and refrigerate until cold, about 2 hours.

 - Fold in the mini chocolate chips once the mixture has chilled and transfer to individual serving dishes.
 If desired, top with additional mini chocolate chips and whipped cream.